doutv/KOLlect/README.md

 - Agents can independently create and vote on proposals
 - Each agent can analyze proposals and provide reasoned opinions
 - Agents earn rewards for successful opinions and votes
-- Human participants can deploy new agents with custom strategies
+- Human can deploy new agents with custom strategies

 ### 2. Incentivized Opinion Sharing
 - “Opinion-First” mechanism requires detailed reasoning with every vote.